erickhun/blog/content/posts/investing-from-taiwan.md

 I had [to dig a bit](https://www.reddit.com/r/Bogleheads/comments/ewl5e8/is_it_possible_to_know_how_much_dividends_an/fg3aei4/?utm_source=reddit&utm_medium=web2x&context=3) into how much yield the IWDA has, at the end of 2019, it is 1.0685/63.03 1.7% dividend yield.

-With that we can know

-However, I purchased mainly
-As a non-US citizen

 ### Tax on crypto-currencies
 This is something that is still in discussion and I didn't have time to investigate in.
 If you have more information, feel free to reach me.

 ### How to fill tax returns in Taiwan?
-If abroad, you broker likely won't communicate .
+If abroad, you broker  won't likely communicate.
 But dividends and capital gain aren't tax.
 There is no reason since it's free :)
-If the dividends doens't exceed NTD 1 Million NTD, you don't need to declare them.
+If the oversea gains don't exceed NTD 1 Million NTD, you don't need to declare them.
+Otherwise, I'd recommend to do so.

-Check

 <!-- ### Insurance of the broker